ahhz/raster/docs/examples/example_5.md

+# Apply custom function on a four-cell moving window
 The following example calculates each cell of a raster as the maximum of its four neighbours in the input raster.

 ```cpp